 There are no rights to the contents or the intellectual property rights of the website.
 Legal French property rights proceedings as applicable in New Caledonia may be brought against anyone making unauthorized use of all or part of the contents of the website and of the intellectual property rights related therewith.

 Air Calédonie, in the process of distance selling (by telephone or online), is held only by an obligation of means.
-Its liability can not be incurred for damage resulting from the use of the Internet or telecommunication network, such as loss of data, intrusion, virus, rupture of the service, or other unintentional problems.
+Its liability cannot be incurred for damage resulting from the use of the Internet or telecommunication network, such as loss of data, intrusion, virus, rupture of the service, or other unintentional problem.

 Article I - Scope of application